-Master's Program Biomedical Engineering and Medical Physics
+Master's Degree Program in Biomedical Engineering and Medical Physics

 The main focus of this interdisciplinary degree program is the application of new research-driven natural and engineering principles and findings in both medicine and life sciences in order to develop new methods for prevention, diagnosis and therapy.
 It is intended to make a valuable contribution to the societal development as the changing demographic figures shape the overall health system.
+Students particularly benefit from the research environment provided by the Munich Institute of Biomedical Engineering (MIBE).

 The areas of Biomedical Engineering and Medical Physics at TUM are focused on the improvement and development of novel imaging modalities for microscopy and biomedical imaging as well as on the development of biosensor technology for Lab-On-Chip technology.
 Other examples include the application of artificial intelligence for the analysis of medical data, the improvement of therapeutic methods, the development of tracers or methods to support radiotherapy, as well as various biomedical applications of biomechanics and biophysics to the broad field of biomedical engineering.